JackBolitho/MLC_Overview/README.md

 # How To Inference With MLC-LLM in C++
 This is where things get interesting.
-The interface provided for MLC-LLM
+In order to understand how to interface with the model in C++, we need to first understand the architecture of the MLC-LLM chatbot.

+### MLC-LLM Architecture: